ndphillips/FFTrees/README.md

 ### Package updates

+1.3.0

+- Added `inwords()`, a function that converts an FFTrees object to words.
+- Added `my.tree` argument to `FFTrees()` that allows the user to specify an FFT verbally.
+- Added positive predictive value `ppv`, negative predictive value `npv` and balanced predictive value `bpv` as primary accuracy statistics throughout.

 1.2.3

 - Added `sens.w` argument to allow differential weighting of sensitivities and specificities when selecting and applying trees.

-- Fixed but in calculating importance weightings from `FFForest()` outputs.
+- Fixed bug in calculating importance weightings from `FFForest()` outputs.

 1.2.0